A Head Full of Dreams Tour: Boxscore

+Venue records

 Critical reception

 The tour was met with generally positive reviews from music critics, with Ludovic Hunter-Tilney from the Financial Times describing it as a "bubble of positivity making its way around a turbulent world".
 He stated large venues were a "natural home" for Coldplay and where their "uplifting platitudes make most sense".
 Writing for The Sydney Morning Herald, Bernard Zuel commented the concert was "very big, but just on the right side of huge.
 They get loud and in your face but never up your nose.
-They grab for audience participation but collegially rather than greedily", praising how they crafted a "continuously satisfying pop show that has elements of U2 and Taylor Swift, Springsteen and Kylie, but somehow retains a sliver of modesty".
+They grab for audience participation but collegially rather than greedily", praising how they created a "continuously satisfying pop show that has elements of U2 and Taylor Swift, Springsteen and Kylie, but somehow retains a sliver of modesty".
 In his five-star Wembley Stadium review for the Evening Standard, David Smyth stated Coldplay were "playing more stadium shows in London than anyone else this summer because no one else is doing this kind of thing better.
 Long may they shine".
-Similarly, The Guardian's Kitty Empire rated their Croke Park performance with 4/5 stars and mentioned it felt "like the encore, the kind that sends you out into the night streets, hollering the chorus" even when the band were "just two songs in".
+The Guardian's Kitty Empire rated their Croke Park performance with four stars out of five, mentioning that it already felt "like the encore, the kind that sends you out into the night streets, hollering the chorus" when the band played their first two songs.

 Accolades

 Live album

 After the tour was finished, Coldplay released Live in Buenos Aires (2018), their fifth live album.
 It consisted of two CDs with songs played during their last show in La Plata.
 The record was marketed along with The Butterfly Package, a set which additionally contained Live in São Paulo, their first music film to include a concert in full, and Coldplay: A Head Full of Dreams, a documentary featuring previously unseen behind-the-scenes footage.
 A one-night-only premiere for the latter was held at selected cinemas across the world one month earlier, grossing $3.5 million from over 300,000 tickets sold and reaching number one at the box office of Netherlands; number two in Australia, Italy and United Kingdom; and number five in the United States.
 Both projects were directed by Mat Whitecross, a long-time collaborator of the band.
-Sam Sodomsky from Pitchfork stated Live in Buenos Aires made "a strong case for the legacy of one of the 21st century's most enduring live acts", while Live in São Paulo was nominated for a UK Music Video Award.
+Sam Sodomsky from Pitchfork wrote that Live in Buenos Aires made "a strong case for the legacy of one of the 21st century's most enduring live acts", while Live in São Paulo was nominated for a UK Music Video Award.

 Set list

-This set list was taken from the band's 7 November 2017 concert in São Paulo, Brazil.
+This set list was taken from the 15 November 2017 concert in La Plata, Argentina.
 It does not represent all shows throughout the tour.